Roy Cooper (rodeo cowboy)

-Roy Dale Cooper (born November 13, 1955) is an American former professional rodeo cowboy who competed in Professional Rodeo Cowboys Association (PRCA) events for more than two decades.
-He won the All-Around Cowboy world championship in 1983 and claimed seven individual discipline championships, including six tie-down roping titles.
+Roy Dale Cooper (November 13, 1955 – April 29, 2025) was an American professional rodeo cowboy who competed in Professional Rodeo Cowboys Association (PRCA) events for more than two decades.
+He won the all-around world championship in 1983 and claimed seven individual discipline championships, including six tie-down roping titles.
 Cooper won the PRCA's Rookie of the Year award in 1976, and was nicknamed "Super Looper" for his roping ability.
 The ProRodeo Hall of Fame inducted Cooper in its Tie-Down Roping category in 1979.

 Early life

-Cooper was born in Hobbs, New Mexico, and raised on a ranch.
+Cooper was born on November 13, 1955 in Hobbs, New Mexico, and raised on a ranch.
 He suffered from asthma in his youth, and hair from horses caused him allergies.
 However, he began to practice roping when he was three to five years old, depending on the source.
 Cooper stopped being affected by asthma prior to attending high school, and he competed in American Junior Rodeo Association events, winning an award as "outstanding individual in 25 years" in 1977.
-Two years earlier, he had won the calf roping title of the National Intercollegiate Rodeo Association; his father, Tuffy, won the organization's title in the discipline in 1950.
+Two years earlier, he had won the calf-roping title of the National Intercollegiate Rodeo Association; his father, Tuffy, won the organization's title in the discipline in 1950.
 He went to Southeastern Oklahoma State University and was a journalism major.